Zones 30-31 logo

 … creates opportunities for Rotarians in both countries to spotlight the power of Rotary

-The celebration project is designed to engage at least 100 different US clubs to do service projects in Mexico during 2020-21 and 2021-22 (the “100 in 100” Program).
-These service projects range in size from approximately $500 to $10,000 USD, with a shopping list of opportunities for US clubs, depending upon their interest and funding options.
+The celebration project was designed to engage at least 100 different US clubs to do service projects in Mexico during 2020-21 and 2021-22 (the “100 in 100” Program).
+These service projects ranged in size from approximately $500 to $10,000 USD, with a shopping list of opportunities for US clubs, depending upon their interest and funding options.
 US district grants could be used where available.

-What this concept will also do is help the US clubs get more directly connected with Mexico club partners.
-Once this is done, more projects of all sizes can be done moving forward on a club to club level.
+What this concept also does is to help the US clubs get more directly connected with Mexico club partners.
+Once this is done, more projects of all sizes can be done moving forward on a club-to-club level.
 Everybody wins, and most importantly, more people in need in Mexico will benefit from Rotary’s service.

-Mexico clubs prepared project proposals from July 1, 2019 through late October 2019 for review by the 100 in 100 teams.
+Mexico clubs prepared project proposals from July through late October 2019 for review by the 100 in 100 teams.
 Project selection by US clubs and districts began in 2020 and is on-going.
-The COVID-19 pandemic challenges has altered the timing and implementation of the projects, but we are continuing to move forward.
+The COVID-19 pandemic challenges altered the timing and implementation of the projects, but we are continuing to move forward.
+Over 50 projects have been completed to date.

 Rotarians in Mexico and the US continue to work on compiling all the potential partnering opportunities.
 The lists of projects will be updated from time to time, so we encourage interested clubs to review the lists periodically.